mdcone/HeroBoard/README.md

 Google's Open Sans font
 The Sass Compiler

 It would have been also brought to you by protractor, and cucumberjs, however due to fighting java versioning problems I couldn't get the selenium server to start.
+Generally I like writing TDD using Gherkin tests.
 Anyway, on with the show!

 ## Design Considerations